KULeuven-Diepenbeek/osc-course/content/appendix/installing.md

 For this course, we provide a second option, called a _"virtual machine"_.
 This will install Linux inside of your Windows OS through an additional program called Oracle [VirtualBox](https://www.virtualbox.org/), which will make Linux think it's running on normal hardware.

 If you are using a **2020+ M1 Apple Mac architecture** (`ARM64` - click on "apple" - "about": does "Chip" say "Apple M1"?), then you should try out the QEMU-based Mac-specific virtualization alternative called [UTM](https://mac.getutm.app/).
-Follow [the UTM docs](https://docs.getutm.app/guides/ubuntu/) on how to install Ubuntu.
-Don't forget to choose "virtualize" and mount [the ARM64 `.iso`](https://ubuntu.com/download/server/arm)---not the AMD one.
+Follow [the UTM docs](https://docs.getutm.app/guides/ubuntu/) on how to install Ubuntu (min `12 GB`).
+Don't forget to choose "virtualize" and mount [the ARM64 `.iso`](https://cdimage.ubuntu.com/focal/daily-live/current/)---the second link, not the AMD/64-bit PC one.
 Bodhi Linux only works in "emulate" mode and is _very_ slow.
 If that still doesn't work, try [VMWare Fusion](https://www.vmware.com/products/fusion.html), a personal edition is free.

 #### VirtualBox Install Steps